WSU Vancouver Banner

 YWCA Clark County

 Jasmine Tolbert is a lifelong Clark County resident and proud VanCoug!
-She graduated from WSU Vancouver in 2017 with a degree in human resources.
-Jasmine serves as the HR Director of YWCA Clark County, and is a champion for racial equity in the community through her role as NAACP Vancouver President.
-She currently serves on WSU Vancouver's Equity Diversity Advisory Board as well.
+She graduated from WSU Vancouver in 2017 with a B.A. in social sciences.
+She serves as HR director for YWCA Clark County and is a champion for racial equity in the community through her role as NAACP Vancouver president.
+Tolbert also serves on WSU Vancouver’s Equity Diversity Advisory Board.

 MEI WU-FERGUS